aigarskadikis/zabbix-proxy-fuzzytime/README.md

 ## Setup credentials for Zabbix Python API
 ```
-# check what is a default location home location for user 'zabbix'
+# check what is a default 'home' location for user 'zabbix'
 grep zabbix /etc/passwd

 # try to navigate to the dir. it probably do not exist